Air New Zealand and Delta Air Lines announce withdrawal of Boeing 747-400 aircraft from fleets

 In order to make the long-term operational costs more efficient, the airlines have considered the modernization of the fleets.
 Thus, aircraft like Boeing 747-400 (Boeing's largest passenger plane) have begun to be removed from the system.

-On 28 July, shortly after it came into the possession of the first Boeing 787-9 Dreamliner, Air New Zealand retired one of the 2 aircraft Boeing 747-400, and the second and last will be eliminated from the fleet on September 10.
-Both will arrive at the Airplane Cemetery in Victorville, California.
+On 28 July, shortly after it came into the possession of the first Boeing 787-9 Dreamliner, Air New Zealand retired one of the 2 aircraft Boeing 747-400, and the second and last will be removed from the fleet on 10 September.
+Both will arrive at Victorville, California Aircraft Cemetery.
 Gradually, they will be replaced by Boeing 777-300ER aircraft, more fuel-efficient aircraft.
-ANZ continues the plan begun a few years ago, to eliminate the legendary greedy planes from fuel.
+ANZ continues the plan started a few years ago, that of eliminating the legendary fuel-hungry planes from its fleet.

 In turn, the air operator Delta Air Lines announced its intention to withdraw 25% from the Boeing 747-400 aircraft fleet by the end of this year.
 Currently, 16 Jumbo Jet aircraft fly for Delta, being configured in 3 classes: 48 seats in Business Class, 42 seats in Economy Plus and 286 seats in Economy.
 Of these, 3 will be discontinued at the end of September, and the 4 will be removed in December.